This app needs access to the following sensors of your phone. No data is shared, everything is calculated on your device.

 where's that plane up there heading? βοΈ

-Then AI happened π€ and I wondered if it could help me build this.
-At first it struggled too β the sensor tracking was completely off.
+π€ As AI coding became more reliable, I wanted to do a test and see if it could build the app from scratch for me.
+At first it struggled tooβthe sensor tracking was completely off.
 But once I told it to use AR.js, things clicked.
-From there I fell into a vibe-coding rabbit hole π³οΈ and started to add more features, worked on the UX, tested.
+From there I fell into a vibe-coding rabbit hole π³οΈ and started to add more features, worked on the UX, and tested.

 If you enjoy using it, please consider buying me a Ko-fi β β I have monthly server costs to cover.
 Thank you so much! π